 Fox News, in particular, drew widespread criticism from the French news media for covering alleged “No-Go Zones” in Paris.
 Watch the hilarious take on the Fox News story by Le Petit Journal, a popular French TV show.

 I learned to ignore negative comments about my homeland in 2003 (Freedom Fries, anyone?)
 What upset me the most this week were critical views of the Charlie Hebdo staff heard worldwide.
 They have been described as irresponsible (suicidal?,) racist, greedy, and even worse (quoting a comment following a NYT article on Facebook,) “Charlie Hebdo stands solidly with the privileged majority, and against the underprivileged minorities.”
-Cabu, Charb, Wolinski, Tignous, Honoré: You must be rolling in your graves.
+Charlie Hebdo team, Cabu, Charb, Wolinski, Tignous, Honoré: You must be rolling in your graves.
 Or you must be laughing.
 I hope you are laughing.

 I did not subscribe to Charlie Hebdo, but I always knew who they were – a talented, funny, irreverent bunch, often described by their friends and the people who knew them as “des doux, des gentils,” (sweet and kind men.)
 I knew what they stood for, and their targets of choice (everyone, and everything.)
-Their weapons?
+These satirists’ weapons?
 Pencils.
 Wit.
 Irony.
 Sarcasm.
 Like many, I was fond of them for their rebelliousness, and their deeply ingrained belief that, in a democracy, and in a secular state like France, we can laugh at everything, and everyone.
 We can face down hatred with laughter and ridicule.
 They must have felt alone, the last few years, as they stubbornly continued speaking up against racism, and blind faith of any kind of ideology.
-They had started receiving death threats from terrorists organizations, but threats and hate mail were parts of the daily routine, at Charlie Hebdo.
+They had started receiving death threats from terrorist organizations, but threats and hate mail were parts of the daily routine, at Charlie Hebdo.
 The team doesn’t need to worry anymore.
 Money has been pouring in.
-The new issue is sold out in France and many european countries.
+The new issue is sold out in France and many European countries.
 200,000 subscribers: Not bad for a small publication experiencing financial trouble just a few months ago.

 Merci, Charlie Hebdo.
 Ignore the commotion.
 Ignore the fury.
 The best stories are not about governments, or ideologies.
 They are about people.
 Some good came out of tragedy.
 Here are images, and names, I will keep with me for a long time.